Intestate Estate Administration

 Being named as the executor or administrator of a family member’s or loved one’s estate is a weighty responsibility.
 While some may volunteer to help a family member out or feel compelled to assist their loved one after his or her death, many who do so feel overwhelmed and unprepared for the time-consuming and challenging task that lay ahead.

-If you are facing a similar situation and do not know where to turn next, Douglass & Runger, Attorneys at Law, is a Tennessee-based law firm that can assist you in fulfilling your duties and responsibilities.
+If you are facing a similar situation and do not know where to turn next, Douglass & Runger, PLLC, Attorneys at Law, is a Tennessee-based law firm that can assist you in fulfilling your duties and responsibilities.
 Contact us today at (901) 388-5805 to learn more about your legal options.
 Let us take the pain out of the process so that you can focus on healing and moving forward after your loss.

 Duties and Obligations During Estate Administration